Atrial Fibrillation (AFib)

 Heavy alcohol use

-In some cases of AFib, doctors do not know the cause.
+In some cases of AFib, healthcare providers don't know the cause.

 What are the symptoms of atrial fibrillation?

-AFib may or may not cause symptoms.
+AFib may not cause symptoms.
 If symptoms do occur, they may include:

 A fast, pounding, irregular heartbeat